On this page:

 - Conservation Catalyst - grants to support collaborative projects that “catalyze” new partnerships and community-supported conservation, stewardship and outreach initiatives.

-- Professional Development (by invitation only) - grants for land trusts looking to professionalize and strengthen programs and services by adding permanent staff.
+- Professional Development - grants for land trusts looking to professionalize and strengthen programs and services by adding permanent staff.

 - Stewardship and Resource Management - grants for land trusts seeking to make a substantial capital investment in public access improvements and on the ground stewardship of conserved properties.